 What is sugo?

-Sugo di pomodoro is a classic Italian tomato sauce or red sauce, the base of many traditional Italian pasta sauces like arrabbiata or amatriciana.
-It’s a simply perfect sauce made from high-quality tomatoes, onions, extra virgin olive oil, and fresh basil.
+Sugo di pomodoro is a classic Italian tomato sauce, the base for dishes like arrabbiata or amatriciana, made simply with tomatoes, onions, olive oil, and fresh basil.

 Recipe ingredients